Laura Smith (British politician)

-Laura Smith (born 16 March 1985) is a British Labour Party politician who served as the Member of Parliament (MP) for Crewe and Nantwich from 2017 to 2019.
+Laura Smith (born 16 March 1985) is a British politician who served as the Labour Member of Parliament (MP) for Crewe and Nantwich from 2017 to 2019.
 In 2017, she defeated the incumbent Conservative Edward Timpson by 48 votes, before losing her seat at the 2019 general election.

 In February 2020, Smith was elected to Cheshire East Council for the Crewe South ward.

 Early life and career

 Smith was raised in Crewe; her grandfather was a miner and trade unionist and her father was heavily involved with the Labour Party.
 She attended Brine Leas School in Nantwich, Cheshire and South Cheshire College in Crewe.
 She went on to study at Crewe campus of Manchester Metropolitan University, qualifying as a school teacher.

 She was dissatisfied with work as a teacher and began a tutoring business.

 Political career

 Smith was involved in the campaign against school funding cuts in Cheshire East.
 She told the Crewe Chronicle: "I sat at home after going to a public meeting at Brine Leas School" about proposed education cuts "and I decided enough was enough regarding the funding for schools and I posted something on Facebook.
 From that, I got involved with the fairer funding".

 Smith was announced as the Labour Party candidate for the Crewe and Nantwich constituency in the snap 2017 general election on 1 May 2017.
 She launched her campaign on 3 May, saying "What ordinary people need are decent well-paid jobs and greater job security.
 In this race locally, I am the only candidate committed to that."
 She also said that she was not a "natural-born politician" and promised to be a "different sort of MP if elected that remains accessible and up front with her constituents".
 In the election, Smith defeated incumbent Conservative junior minister Edward Timpson by 48 votes, overturning a majority of 3,620.
 She declared that the result "sent a message to the establishment and the elite", the seat having been held by the Conservatives in elections since Gwyneth Dunwoody died in 2008.
 The seat saw a 3.7% swing to Labour, and an increase in turnout of 3%, to just under 70%.

 On 13 June 2018, Smith and five other Labour MPs resigned their roles as frontbenchers for the Labour Party in protest at Labour's Brexit position.
 Leader Jeremy Corbyn had instructed his MPs to abstain in a vote which Britain would remain in the single market by joining the European Economic Area (EEA).
 Following her resignation Smith voted against the EEA.
 Smith also resigned her position as a Shadow Cabinet Office Minister.
 However, despite this stance, Smith abstained from a vote to delay the United Kingdom's withdrawal from the European Union for a time sufficient to enable a second referendum on leaving the EU to be held.